DISCLAIMER: The M*A*S*H characters are

 The corridor was deserted,

 and she was leaning over him, her face so close to his.
-He pulled her in, kissed her.
+He pulled her in and

 And for a moment, she kissed